Top Workplace Injury Risks Oregon Employers Should Know

 Provide proper PPE

-Train staff on chemical handling and storage
+Provide training to staff on the handling and storage of chemical substances

 Maintain proper ventilation